tlwl19/EGL314/README.md

 ```

-After which, we'll need to remove the game at intial boot(appear only when triggered)
+After which, we'll need to remove the game upon intial boot(appear only when triggered)

 ```
 frame1.grid_forget()